danceofdisillusion/danceofdisillusion/README.md

 ### Here is what I'm currently working on

 - 🔭 I’m currently working at ...
 FedEx through Cook Systems
 - 🦕 I’m currently working on ...
-Cook Systems FastTrack Program and Turing School Backend Curriculum
 - 🌱 I’m currently learning ...
 Java, Spring, Java Script, HTML CSS, Ruby on Rails
 - 👯 I’m looking to collaborate on ...
 Back-end Develpoment
 - 💬 Ask me about ... anything